 What about other routes to becoming an architect?

-If you're UK, European Union (EU), European Economic Area (EEA), Channel Island or Isle of Man based and currently working under the supervision of a registered architect, you may instead consider the RIBA Studio qualification.
+If you're based in the UK, European Union (EU), European Economic Area (EEA), Channel Islands, or Isle of Man and currently work under the supervision of a registered architect, you can consider the RIBA Studio qualification.
 You'll be able to study Parts 1 and 2 at your own pace.

 This route may suit you if you've decided to make a career change to architecture, gone straight into work from school or college, or completed Part 1 at university and remained in practice after a year out.